How did we create impact?

 What can artificial intelligence do for market research?

-The artificial intelligence for BoP market research track will l bring together
+The artificial intelligence for BoP market track brought together:

 - Inclusive energy businesses that collect millions of data points on spending and consumption patterns of their customers every year

 - Public sector agencies commissioning BoP market research